n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 We covered the fundamentals of neural networks and of TensorFlow 2.
 Note we emphasized the fundamentals and implementing them from scratch.
 You should look at other sources online for more idiomatic code, such as the [keras examples page](https://keras.io/examples/).

 Here are some things I'd recommend checking out next for Neural Networks:
-*   Backpropogation (how are the gradients computed? spoiler: it's chain rule!)
+*   Backpropagation (how are the gradients computed? spoiler: it's chain rule!)
 *   Convolutional and Recurrent Neural Networks
 *   Regularization (my model's still overfitting! how do I fix that?)